Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: DCLM Distributed Machine Learning Model

 \begin{definition} [Dynamic Model Drift] Let $\bm{\omega}^{(k)}{\in}\mathbb{R}^M$ be a GM with $M$ elements.
 We formulate dynamic model drift of FLU $u$ at global round $k$ via a partial differential inequality:

-\end{definition} As model drift value { $\mathfrak{D}_u(t)$} increases, it becomes increasingly difficult to track the best model parameters during ML training since loss function increases at a faster rate.
-Moreover, our definition of model drift also includes situations where the old model becomes more fitting for current data when { $\mathfrak{D}_u(t){<}0$}.
+\end{definition} As model drift value { $\mathfrak{D}_u(t)$} increases, it becomes difficult to track the best model parameters since the loss function rapidly increases.
+Moreover, \eqref{eq:conceptDrift} also includes situations where the old model becomes more fitting for current data when { $\mathfrak{D}_u(t){<}0$}.
+The definition in \eqref{eq:conceptDrift} generalizes the discrete model drift in~\cite{ganguly2023online} and extend it to capture the rate of change in model performance over continuous time, allowing for the use of continuous time function approximations in capturing the model drift.
+This is particularly suitable for applications that generate streaming data with rapidly evolving distributions~\cite{jin2021budget}.

-Considering the aforementioned system dynamics, in {\tt DCLM}, we aim to perform dynamic ML training, described below.
+Considering the above system dynamics, in {\tt DCLM}, we aim to perform dynamic ML training as described below.